py5coding/py5book/developer/build_process.md

 (py5) $ make processing_dir=~/INSTALL/processing-4 py5_build_dir=../py5code skip_autopep8=true
 ```

+The Makefile uses `realpath`.
+You may need to install the "coreutils" package if
+you don't have it on your machine already.

 The optional `skip_autopep8` argument will skip autopep8 formatting of
 the output code, accelerating the build process.
 Use this during
 development.